-• On Thursday we will discuss the issue of language attitudes and how they arise.
-This will allow us to spend some time debunking some popular beliefs about language and linguistic variation.
+- On Thursday we will discuss the issue of language attitudes and how they arise.
+This will allow us to spend some time debunking some popular beliefs about language and linguistic variation. - We will also look at the interesting issue of language emergence in the case of pidgins and creoles.